alexsanderp/hurb-airbyte-local/README.md

 Go to airbyte url: http://localhost:8000

-Go to Settings > Destinations
+Go to Settings > Destinations or Sources
 ![img.png](images/1.png)

 Click in New connector and register the docker image